Isha focuses her practice on international risk issues, enforcement matters, and complex litigation in U.S. federal and state courts.

 During law school, Isha worked as a legal intern at the White House Office of Science and Technology Policy, and at the U.S. Attorney’s Office for the Southern District of New York in the civil division.
-Prior to attending law school, Isha worked at a global public relations agency in Atlanta, and spent a year as a Fulbright Fellow in Berlin, Germany.
+Prior to attending law school, Isha worked at a global public relations agency, and completed a Fulbright Fellowship in Berlin, Germany.

-- Advises private equity firms and their portfolio companies on anti-corruption, anti-money laundering and international sanctions risk in cross-border transactions.
+- Advises private equity firms and their portfolio companies on anti-corruption, anti-money laundering, data privacy, and international sanctions risk in cross-border transactions.

 - Conducted an internal investigation into allegations of bribery and corruption in Asia for a U.S.-listed technology company.